pristaff/flatCore-docs/src_en/100--install/index.md

 The system does not require any extraordinary components.

-* PHP 5.3+
+* PHP 5.5+
 * with PDO/SQLite Module

-PDO / SQLite is supposed to be active by default.
+PDO/SQLite is supposed to be active by default.

 So far successfully tested webhosts are (alphabetical order):